Why Companies Sponsor Events (and How to Do It Right)

 Potential customers know which local businesses sponsor their favorite events, but they also notice who don’t.
 In some cases, customers will support brands that sponsor events over those that don’t, even if it means driving a little further or paying a little more.

 Companies that sponsor nonprofit or charity events aren’t just supporting a cause; they’re showing that they care.
 And that other company?
 They must not care as much.
+Over time, this leads to increased brand loyalty, a factor that improves customer lifetime value through increased retention and allows brands to invest more in new customer acquisition.

 1. Support Event Promotions

-It’s better to support something you care about at a higher sponsorship level than sprinkle small donations across the calendar.
-Work with event organizers to negotiate a sponsorship fee that makes sense for you, but contribute to the cause by marketing the event across your marketing channels.
-This mutual promotion will get more people to attend the event and associate your brand with the event more closely.
+Work with event organizers to negotiate a sponsorship fee that makes sense for you, while contributing to the cause by marketing the event across your channels.
+This mutual promotion will attract more attendees and more closely associate your brand with the event.
+We recommend investing as much time promoting the event as the event does promoting you - that’s the best way to maximize your sponsorship dollars.

 2. Show Up

 Simply writing a check won’t do very much for your business.
 Local events do their best to represent sponsors in the lead-up to the big day, but a few social media posts won’t move the needle.
 You’ll get more for your money and positively impact the community by being there.
 If you can, bring a few of your staff to shake hands, volunteer, and play a role in the event’s success.
+Offer to volunteer at aid stations or coat-checks, stuff packets, or other creative ways to put your team in front of attendees.

 3. Measure the Results